scipion-em/docs/docs/user/tutorials/modelBuilding/Alphafold/index.rst

-Predicting initial models with Alphafold
+Predicting initial models with AlphaFold
 ========================================

-AlphaFold network predicts the 3D coordinates of all heavy atoms for a given protein using mainly the primary amino acid sequence and aligned sequences of homologues as inputs.
+AlphaFold neural network predicts the 3D coordinates of all heavy atoms for a given protein using solely the primary amino acid sequence as input :cite:p:`jumper2021`.

 In this tutorial we show how to generate AlphaFold models of your sequence and rebuild them using the 3D density map.
-We use the approach described in the `phenix web site <https://phenix-online.org/documentation/reference/alphafold.html>`_ and summarized as:
+We use the *Scipion* framework and the approach described in the `PHENIX  <https://phenix-online.org/documentation/reference/alphafold.html>`_ web site and summarized as:

-* Get inital AlphaFold model
+* Get the initial AlphaFold model
-* Trim the model and break it into rigid domains
+* Remove low-confidence residues of the model and break it into compact domains
-* Dock your models (cryo-EM) to place them in the right places in your map or unit cell.
+* Dock the domains obtained in the previous model processing step into your cryo-EM  map or unit cell
-* Fill in the missing parts of your models.
+* Morph the docked fragments and rebuild the whole predicted model in the map density

 Contents
 --------